isabella232/mobile-services.pt-BR/help/ios/configuration/json-config/json-config.md

 * **org**

-   Especifica a ID organizacional da Experience Cloud para o Adobe Experience Platform Identity Service.
+   Specifies the Experience Cloud org ID for the Adobe Experience Platform Identity Service.

    * Versão mínima do SDK: 4.3